I am just a pet owner and animal lover who wants to save animals' lives.

 When you adopt a pet from a shelter, you are saving that pet's life.
-You are giving them a home they deserve.
+You are giving them the home they deserve.
 Some shelters are really full and can't accept new animals that are lost, so they end up going to kill shelters.

 When you buy your pet from a pet store or somewhere else, yes, you are still giving that pet a home.
 But most puppies from a store are from puppy mills.

-Fighting Puppy Mills
+How to Avoid Puppy Mills